readingbuddy/readingbuddy.github.io/_posts/2022-12-12-goldilocks-and-the-three-bears.markdown

 project-date: April 2014
 client: Start Bootstrap
 category: Web Development
-description: Hello Friends, Christmas is around the corner!
-How many Christmas trees do you have in your house?
-There’s just one in Reading Buddy’s house.
-But, in today’s story, two Christmas trees are delivered to a boy’s house.
-What will the boy do with the second Christmas tree?
-Let Reading Buddy read you this story called Christmas in the Barn.
+description: Do you like people taking your stuff without asking you first?
+Reading Buddy really doesn’t like that.
+Today, Reading Buddy is going to share a story about a little girl who uses others’ properties without permission.
+It turns out those items belong to three bears!
+What will happen next?
+Let Reading Buddy read you this story called Goldilocks and the Three Bears.

 ---